Header image courtesy of MarbellaStudio (via Shutterstock)

 Don’t be afraid of spoiling yourself—a small treat can truly make your day.
 If you love coffee, bring your French press or Nespresso machine, or get your favourite teas or fruits delivered or dropped off by a friend.
 Wellcome, ParknShop, Marketplace, and other supermarkets also deliver, in addition to Pandamart.

-Do also prepare condiments such as ketchup, mayonnaise, soy sauce, and Sriracha, as they can transform a meal.
-Salt and pepper can also make a huge difference, but you can ask the hotel if they can provide some.
+Also prepare condiments such as ketchup, mayonnaise, soy sauce, and Sriracha, as they can transform a meal.
+Salt and pepper can make a huge difference, but you can ask the hotel if they can provide some.
 If you plan on cutting fruits, you may need to bring a small knife.
-While most hotels do not allow microwaves, carrying a small electric food heater can be beneficial.
-You can find them on HKTVmall, Fortress, or Broadway.

 If possible, a home-cooked meal from a partner, family member, helper, or friend is a delight to break up the monotony of hotel food, so don’t say no if someone offers—you can pay them back with a meal or a drink after quarantine.
 You can also ask them to deliver goodies—chocolates, biscuits, cakes, whatever your heart desires!